NASA EPSCoR Research Program $750K program

 In consideration of the short timeline and the highly competitive nature of this NASA EPSCoR Program, the SC NASA EPSCoR office has established the following process to identify the single proposal to be put forward from South Carolina to the national NASA EPSCoR competition:

-- October 4- October 24, 2022: Pre-proposals will be reviewed by external (non-SC EPSCoR jurisdiction) experts in fields relevant to each Pre-Proposal.
+September 6-22, 2023: Pre-proposals will be reviewed by external (non-SC EPSCoR jurisdiction) experts in fields relevant to each Pre-Proposal.
 An external panel comprised of scientists and engineers who have expertise and knowledge in NASA mission areas will make down-select recommendations.
 The SC NASA EPSCoR Technical Advisory Committee (TAC) will identify one Pre-Proposal that best responds to the federal solicitation and addresses South Carolina research priorities.
 Non-selected Pre-Proposals will be returned with mail review results only.
 The selected Pre-Proposal will be provided panel feedback to be incorporated in the development of the final proposal for submission to the national NASA EPSCoR program.
-The Selected PI will be notified by October 25, 2022.

-- Friday, November 4, 2022: Fully-developed proposal draft due to the SC NASA EPSCoR/ SC Space Grant Office.
-The selected PI will work closely with the SC NASA EPSCoR reach to refine and edit the proposal prior to our office submitting the final verion through the NSPIRES system.
+Friday, October 23, 2023: Fully-developed proposal draft due to the SC NASA EPSCoR/ SC Space Grant Office.
+The selected Science-PI will work closely with the SC NASA EPSCoR reach to refine and edit the proposal prior to our office submitting the final version through the NSPIRES system.

 Principal Investigator Qualifications and Limitations